ubc-library-rc/gis-spatial-stories/content/static-maps.md

 # Static Maps
 {: .no_toc}

-There a variety of spatial stories you can tell with a static map.
-Static maps can be as simple as to provide geographic reference for your story,  or they can be so elaborate as to visualize the results of spatial analysis.
-This page describes both **reference** and **thematic** static maps, and provides illustrative examples for each.
+There are a variety of spatial stories you can tell with a static map.
+Static maps can provide geographic reference for your story, such as locating your research area or the countries visited by a historical figure.
+Static maps can show geophysical features such as mountains, rivers, or coastline, or show infrastructural networks, buildings, and aerial imagery.
+Static maps can also visualize the results of spatial analysis.
+This page describes two kinds of static maps: **reference maps** and **thematic maps**, and provides illustrative examples for each.

 <details open markdown="block">
   <summary>